 Evidence of a once robust Jewish community, the cemetery dates back to 1864.
 A lunette fortification was built on the property by the Confederacy.
 On May 19 and 22, 1863, it was the site of fierce fighting and bloodshed.
 In ...

 The long and remarkable life of B. B. King began near this site, where he was born Riley B. King on September 16, 1925.
 His parents, Albert and Nora Ella King, were sharecropers who lived in a simple home southeast of here along Bear Creek.
 After his parents separated when he was four, King lived in Kilmichael and Lexington before moving as a tee...

 To schedule a tour please call in advance.
-Tours last between 3-45 minutes.
-A charming bed and breakfast retreat, this exquisite example of Eastlake Victorian was built in 1870 by Lazarus Baer for his wife Leona.
+Tours last 30-45 minutes.
+A charming bed and breakfast retreat, this exquisite example of Eastlake Victorian was built in 1870 by Leona Baer.
 The home features handcrafted American chestnut and black walnut detailed woodwork.
-On each side of the entry are the original large form...
+On each side of the entry are the original large formal parlors – one for f...